AirGateway/bookingpad-user-guide/_agency_portal_docs/overview.md

 sub_category: ap_overview
 date: 2020-03-07T07:43:47.649Z
 ---
-**AirGateway's Agency Portal** web app is for a travel agency to manage their agents, view Airlines status, and allowed operations and payment methods.
+**Bookingpad's Agency Portal** application is where a travel agency manager can manage their agents and roles, view Airlines status, and allowed operations and payment methods.

-## \
-Manage Agents
+## Manage Agents

 In this section, Agencies can do the following: